K1R5T/branching-ex/README.md

 This is an exercise on git branching on my own repository.

+This is an exercise to update git branch

 For some guidance, visit [GitHub Guides](https://guides.github.com/).

 ## This is a new branch